lalbabusah/House-Price-Prediction/README.md

 Downloaded data from the IBM Cloud object for data analysis.

 ## Data Wrangling
-Used Python Libraries(Pandas, NumPy) on Jupyter notebook platform for data preprocessing and cleaning.
+Used Python Libraries(Pandas, NumPy) on Jupyter notebook platform for data cleaning and preprocessing.

 ## Data Exploration
 Used Python libraries(seaborn) for data visualisation and analysis.